vmchale/hs-ats/README.md

 There are also a few caveats: note that all results and arguments must be of the `Int` type.
-This unfortunate constraint will hopefully be fixed in the future, but right now it limits the usefulness of the library.
+This unfortunate constraint will hopefully be fixed in the future, but right now it limits the usefulness of some the library functions.